 - 1. Once the position has been determined, prise the cover off the sensor and mark through the sensor body the two fixing holes and the larger hole for the wiring. - 2.
 Drill & plug the two fixing holes (plugs and screws are supplied with the sensor).
 Also drill the hole for the sensor wiring. - 3.
 Insert the sensor wiring through the hole in the wall, leaving sufficient length outside to allow connection.
 Seal the hole.
-Note: 0.5mm 2 core cable is recommended (the sensor is a low voltage device).
+Note: 0.5 mm 2 core cable is recommended (the sensor is a low voltage device).
 This wiring is NOT supplied in the kit. - 4.
-If it is not possible to pass the wiring through the wall directly behind, remove the circular 'knock-out' panel in the sensor base to allow connection. - Using the screws provided fit the body to the wall.
+If it is not possible to pass the wiring through the wall directly behind, remove the circular 'knock-out' panel in the sensor base to allow connection. - 5.
+Using the screws provided fit the body to the wall.
 Insert the wires in the two-way terminal block and secure them.
 Replace the sensor - 6.
 Ensure the electrical supply to the boiler is isolated and remove the front panel. - 7.
-Hinge down the control box and unclip the terminal block cover. - 8.
-Pass the wires from the sensor through one of the gland nuts in the bottom of the boiler lower panel, leaving sufficient slack to allow the control box to be hinged fully open.
-Tighten the nut.
+Hinge down the control box and unclip the connection board cover. - 8.
+Pass the wires from the sensor through the cable gland in the bottom of the boiler lower panel, leaving sufficient slack to allow the control box to be hinged fully open.